 The Corporation is authorized to issue an unlimited number of Common Shares, which are the only shares entitled to be voted at the Meeting.
-As at the Record Date, the Corporation had 73,419,710 Common Shares issued and outstanding.
+As at the Record Date, the Corporation had 73,784,710 Common Shares issued and outstanding.
 Shareholders are entitled to one vote for each Common Share held.

-To the knowledge of the directors and executive officers of the Corporation, no person, firm or company beneficially owned, or exercised control or direction over directly or indirectly, voting securities carrying 10% or more of the voting rights attached to the Common Shares as at the Record Date except as indicated below:
+To the knowledge of the directors and executive officers of the Corporation, no one beneficially owned or exercised control or direction over, directly or indirectly, voting securities carrying 10% or more of the voting rights attached to the Common Shares as at the Record Date except as indicated below: